 3 – Provide Incentives for Guests to Book Direct

-One of the reasons that hinders hoteliers from ramping up on their direct booking strategy is due to the rate parity agreements they have with OTAs.
+One of the reasons that hinder hoteliers from ramping up on their direct booking strategy is due to the rate parity agreements they have with OTAs.

-While it’s true that hoteliers need to ensure the rates offered outside should not be any lower from what are advertised on OTAs, they can still play smart by providing a promotion code or letting the guests know that there will be incentives like free breakfast or free drinks that will entice them to book direct from your site.
+While it’s true that hoteliers need to ensure the rates offered outside should not be any lower than what is advertised on OTAs, they can still play smart by providing a promotion code or letting the guests know that there will be incentives like free breakfast or free drinks that will entice them to book directly from your site.

 Make use of your website to advocate direct booking.
 Make it clear to your guests the extra that they will get to enjoy when booking directly from your site.
 Your goal is to prevent them from closing your site and going back to the OTA to make a booking.

-When it comes to hotel direct booking, there are numerous strategies being mentioned by many parties online.
+When it comes to hotel direct booking, numerous strategies are being mentioned by many parties online.
 Our suggestion is don't get lost in the sea of direct booking strategies.